Implan-Group/api/impact/readme.md

 * Description (in body)
 * URID (in body)
 * Optional - Type of Request Body (CSV/JSON)
-    1. If you would prefer to upload your URID’s in a CSV format, you may do so by specifying CSV for the {type} parameter
+    1. If you would prefer to upload your URID’s in a CSV format, you may do so by specifying CSV for the {{type}} parameter

 #### Response (List)